PeterC66/m4ops/NotesStandardsPractices.md

   - see [4 important points to know about Progressive Web Apps (PWA)](https://medium.com/@deepusnath/4-points-to-keep-in-mind-before-introducing-progressive-web-apps-pwa-to-your-team-8dc66bcf6011)
   - the Service Worker is a script that the browser runs in the background separate from web page is the backbone of every PWA
   - also Accelerated Mobile Pages (AMP) provides reliably fast web components for first load

-- In a **mixin** you can put any component’s methods and they will be merged with the ones of the component that uses it.

 - **BEM** - "Block, Element, Modifier” naming convention - see [Introducing BEM: The popular CSS naming convention](https://assortment.io/posts/introducing-bem-css-naming-convention)